Docking and castrating

 testicles and scrotum to shrivel up and fall off in a few weeks.
 As with docking, the shriveled scrotum may be removed before it falls off.
 Both testicles must be below the placement of the band.
 If one

 testicle is missed, it will be retained in the belly cavity,

 resulting in a "bucky" lamb that will have male characteristics.

 Castration by banding causes some pain to the lamb, but the pain is generally short-lived.
 Lambs should be castrated at a young age, preferably between 1 and 7 days of age.
-Earlier castration may interfere with bonding and colostrum intake.
+Castation in the first 24 hours may interfere with bonding and colostrum intake and is not recommended.
 As with tail docking, pain can be reduced

-if a clamp is applied immediately before or after application
+if a clamp (using Burdizzo) is applied immediately before or after application

 of the ring.

 Some veterinarians advocate the use of lidocaine

 to reduce the pain felt by the lamb; however, lidocaine is not